 Exocytosis, endocytosis and sodium potassium are few examples of active transport.

 Active transport has two types:

 - Primary Active transport: In the primary active transport, for transporting the substances, uses chemical energy to pump the substances.

 - Secondary Active transport: In the secondary active transport, proteins in cell-membrane uses the electromagnetic gradient to move across.

-The passive transport does not need any energy for transporting as the biochemicals move from high to low concentration.
-Easy soluble particles are transported through passive transport, for example, osmosis, diffusion and facilitated diffusion.
-Passive transport is important to maintain the equilibrium in a cell.
-Further, wastes like water or carbon dioxide are separated and moved out of the cell using passive transport.
+In these biological process, there is no need for any energy for transporting the molecules, as the biochemicals move from higher to the lower concentration.
+All the easy soluble particles are transported through the passive transport.
+This process is carried out to maintain the balance and the equilibrium level in a cell.
+All the wastes molecules including, water and carbon dioxide is separated and moved out of the cell using passive transport.
 Meanwhile, nutrients like oxygen that are functional for the cell are diffused in this process.